spacerBritain Express home page Britain Update archives

 One of the first things folks recommended that we do when we arrived in London was to simply take a double-decker bus tour around to the various main attractions.
 Your tour guide will give you information about the city that you might not otherwise know and you'll have a quick orientation to this "city of a hundred small cities" for future reference.
 Expect to see things like Big Ben, Houses of Parliament, Westminster Abbey, Tower Bridge, the Tower of London, Buckingham Palace - you know, the typical haunts.

 With a Big Bus Company Tour Ticket you get a Live Commentary.
 With this company, your ticket is valid for 24 hours and you get a free river cruise and walking tours.
 Adult Ticket £14.00 ($21 USD).
-Book on line and save £1 (normal price £15) Child Ticket £6.00 ($9 USD).
+Book online and save £1 (normal price £15) Child Ticket £6.00 ($9 USD).
 They have a really cool site, too.
 It's fun just to go there even if you don't buy any tickets!
 You'll be able to cruise the Thames and also get a free walking tour such as a Rock 'N Roll TourSsee where the Rolling Stones rehearsed and where the Beatles performed live for the very last time.
 From Piccadilly Circus, daily 1:30 and 4 p.m.

 If you're not totally blown out by all the day's activities, you might take the kids up into British Airways London Eye located at Jubilee Gardens South Bank, London, SE1 Phone: 0870 5000 600.

-At 135 meters high, this is the world's highest observation Wheel (Ferris wheel).
+At 135 meters high, this is the world's highest Observation Wheel (Ferris wheel).
 It provides a 30-minute, slow-moving 'flight' over London.
 Designed to reflect the elements - air, water, earth and time - the central theme is a circle of white light from within the rim which sweeps the skyline at 135 meters.
 The passenger capsule signifying 'time', is lit internally at the point of embarkation.
-Take the Jubilee Line (gray on your map) south toward Waterloo station.
+Take the Jubilee Line (grey on your map) south toward Waterloo station.
 The Jubilee Line meets up with Piccadilly Line at Green Park.

 Get a good night's rest!
 Hope the ghosts don't keep you up!